|

 died on Aug 3, 1852.

-1860 - JESSE MABRY AND MARTHA BRADFORD MABRY IN MISSISSIPPI
+HUGHES MABRY AND MARTHA BRADFORD MABRY FROM ALABAMA TO

-Jesse Mabry was a merchant and did business
+for many years a prominent merchant and did business

-in Bridgeville until 1856 when he and his family
+in Bridgeville, Ala. until 1856 when he and his family

 moved to DeSoto Parish in Louisiana.
 (DeSoto borders Texas to the west

 in the upper portion of Louisiana.)
-Afterwards they returned to Lee Co.,
+Afterwards they moved to Lee Co.,

 Miss. in 1860.